SamuMGH04/Engineering-Notes/OPERATING SYSTEMS/README.md

 ## 🛠️ Technical Details
 * **Format:** PDF ( compiled from LaTeX )
 * **Approach:** Understanding how a OS works from the ground up

+## 🚧 Status
+This folder is constantly updated with new files and / or changes in readme or other files